 Oral and written examinations covering the thesis and the courses in the major subject are to be taken under the direction of the council after it appears that the major and minor course work will be successfully completed.
-No course in which the grade earned is lower than B may be counted toward a graduate degree.
+The oral examination may include the minor subject at the option of the minor department.